iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 #### Random Brightness

-A random factor of brightness was added to each image using the HSV colorspace.
+A random factor of brightness was added to each image using the HSV color space.
 This can potentially allow us to generalize beyond the seen data and handle shadows and lightning conditions in the tracks.

 ```python
 brightness = 0.25 + np.random.uniform()